Rhinoplasty - aesthetic and functional surgery of the nose

 Rhinoplasty – aesthetic and functional nose surgery, in other words means shaping the nose.
 If surgical correction of the nasal septum (septum) is also needed, we are talking about septorinoplasty .

 Probably the most common consultation in head and neck plastic surgery is certainly the one about the possibilities of improving the function and appearance of the nose.
 The reasons can be different: poor appearance of the nose since childhood, changes caused by aging or the result of an old injury.
 It is undeniable that the nose has the greatest impact on the appearance of the face, and even small changes in its appearance can contribute to significant improvement, and thus the overall aesthetic harmony of individual parts of the face.
-The main goal of the operation is to improve the aesthetic appearance so that the nose is in a more correct relationship with the rest of the face.
+The main goals of the operation are to improve the aesthetic appearance so that the nose is in a better relationship with the rest of the face.

 Images of our patients before and after rhinoplasty faithfully illustrate this concept.

 Whether the reason for the operation is functional (breathing difficulties) or aesthetic, choosing a qualified operator is the most important step in making a decision.
 The head and neck plastic surgeon is trained to perform nose, ear and throat surgeries and head and neck plastic surgery, which guarantees safe operation.
 Duty and professional standards oblige the operator to answer all your questions.
 In this way, you get complete information about the possibilities and limitations of rhinoplasty, as well as the mandatory safety for the patient , which must be taken into account when making a decision for or against surgery.